 The Guru, appearing as your desire for realization, leads you to an embodied Guru.
 And the Guru in the form of embodied Guru will lead you through the many stages of waking up until you discover the Guru principle everywhere.
 Eventually, there is only wisdom, fully remembered.
 This is what I have learned from Ma, the heart of my heart.

-If you are still reading this, it is likely that you have already know something of the real meaning of Guru.
+If you are still reading this, it is likely that you already know something of the real meaning of Guru.
 Keep your eyes on the prize.

 Winter Solstice, 2014